Alisia Jenkins

-Alisia Jenkins (born February 21, 1994) is an American professional basketball player who plays for Ramat Hasharon.
+Alisia Jenkins (born February 21, 1994) is an American professional basketball player who plays for the Savannah Steel of the UpShot League.
 She played college basketball at South Florida.

 College career

 Jenkins came out of high school as the 83rd ranked forward in the 2012 Class per ESPN's HoopGurlz rankings.
 She committed to play for the South Florida Bulls.
 She also considered Temple, Marshall, Georgia Southern, and Tennessee Tech.

 During her freshman season, Jenkins scored 200 points and grabbed 199 rebounds, and was named to the Big East All-Freshman Team.
 When South Florida moved from the Big East to the American Athletic Conference, Jenkins continued to make the All-Conference teams.
 She was a two-time All-Second team during her sophomore and junior seasons, while making the All-Third team during her senior season.

 During her senior season, Jenkins also became the USF all-time leader in rebounding - surpassing a record that had stood for 26 years.